uchicago-cs/student-resource-guide/tutorials/git.rst

 Branches
 ~~~~~~~~

-So far, the commits in your homework repository have created a linear
+So far, the commits in your tutorial repository have created a linear
 sequence of changes like this:

 .. figure:: git-branches.png